Contact Us 1-800-596-4880

 Any bindings without configured message routing rules continue to receive all messages from the exchange.

-To create a message routing rule, use a curl command like the following:
+To create a message routing rule, use a curl command like this:

 curl -X PUT "https://anypoint.mulesoft.com/mq/admin/api/v1/organizations/<ORG_ID>/environments/<ENV_ID>/regions/<REGION_ID>/bindings/exchanges/purchases/queues/premiumPurchases/rules/routing" \